Skip to main content

 Overview

-The Backup service provides automated protection for your data across two layers: database backups using pg_dump and storage object versioning using B2's S3-compatible versioning API.
+The Backup service provides automated protection for your data across two layers: database backups and managed storage object versioning.

-Backups are stored in a dedicated B2 bucket (sylphx-backups) separate from your app's storage bucket, ensuring backups survive even if you accidentally delete your storage content.
+Backups are stored separately from your app's storage bucket, ensuring backups survive even if you accidentally delete your storage content.

 Database Backups

-Database backups use continuous WAL archiving (via WAL-G) to Backblaze B2, plus regular base backups.
+Database backups use continuous archiving plus regular base backups.
 This enables both snapshot restores and point-in-time recovery (PITR) — meaning you can restore to any second within the retention window, not just daily snapshots.

 View available backups for a database via the Console or the Management API: